HardGraphite/zis-lang/doc/grammar.md

 - For unary and binary expressions, the precedences and associativities matter.
 - Trailing commas are allowing in bracket-rounded expressions.
+- In a `tuple_expr`, the trailing comma cannot be omitted if there is exactly one element.
-- The trailing comma cannot be omitted if there is exactly one element in a `tuple_expr`.
+- In a `subscript_expr` where the keys are expected to be passed as a tuple, the trailing comma cannot be omitted if there is exactly one key.
 - In a bracket-rounded expression, end-of-line tokens are ignored.

 Examples: